How to restore an overwritten Artifact

 - the Garbage Collection process hasn’t cleaned up your Filestore yet, and

 - you have the checksum value (SHA-1) of your overwritten artifact

 you should be able to locate it in and restore it from the Filestore, which is organized in a directory structure where each directory is named for the first two (2) characters of the checksum value of a given artifact.
 The screenshot below shows an example of the Filestore structure:

 and within "0f" I have the following artifact:

-- Upload it back to Artifactory to a desired path.
+- Upload the newly-named artifact back to a desired path in Artifactory.

-More information about Artifactory Checksum-Based Storage can be found here.
+More information about Artifactory’s Checksum-Based Storage can be found HERE.

 The above-mentioned Links are for Artifactory version 6.x.

 In Artifactory version 7.x, these artifact restoration processes are very similar.
 For version-specific details, please consult the links below to access pertinent documentation: